alncat/opusDSD/README.md

 2. **Consensus Refinement Result:** The program requires a consensus refinement result, which should not apply any symmetry and must be stored as a Relion STAR file.
 Other 3D reconstruction results such as 3D classification, as long as they determine the pose parameters of images, can also be supplied as input.

 **Usage Example:**

-Assuming the refinement result is stored as `run_data.star` and the format of the Relion STAR file is below version 3.0, You can then prepare the pose parameter file by executing the below command inside the opus-dsd folder:
+Assuming the refinement result is stored as `consensus_data.star` and the format of the Relion STAR file is below version 3.0, You can then prepare the pose parameter file by executing the below command inside the opus-dsd folder:

 ```
-python -m cryodrgn.commands.parse_pose_star /work/run_data.star -D 192 --Apix 1.35 -o hrd-pose-euler.pkl
+python -m cryodrgn.commands.parse_pose_star /work/consensus_data.star -D 320 --Apix 1.699 -o sp-pose-euler.pkl
 ```
-suppose the run_data.star is located at ```/work/``` directory, where
+suppose the consensus_data.star is located at ```/work/``` directory, where

 | argument | explanation|
 | --- | --- |